-During our audit of Howard County Court, we noted certain matters involving the internal control over financial reporting and other operational matters that are presented here.
+During our audit of McPherson County Court, we noted certain matters involving the internal control over financial reporting and other operational matters that are presented here.
 These comments and recommendations are intended to improve the internal control over financial reporting or result in operational efficiencies in the areas as follows:

 - 1. Segregation of Duties: One individual was capable of handling all phases of a transaction from beginning to end. - 2.
-Unclaimed Property: The County Court did not remit trust balances which were over three years old and had not been reported to the State Treasurer in accordance with State Statute.
+Records Retention: The County Court could not locate six months of original bank statements and seven of the traffic citations selected for testing.